Mattis accuses China of 'intimidation and coercion' in S. China Sea - Journal du Cameroun

 One modest exception came last week when the Pentagon disinvited China from biennial maritime exercises in the Pacific.
 Mattis characterised this action as an “initial response”.

+But “there are much larger consequences in the future when nations lose the rapport of their neighbours,” he warned.

+“They believe that piling mountainous debts on their neighbours and somehow removing the freedom of political action is the way to engage them.
+Eventually these things do not pay off.”

-Delegates hoping for clarity on Trump’s intentions for a scheduled June 12 summit with North Korean leader Kim Jong Un did not get much from Mattis.
+Delegates hoping for clarity on Trump’s intentions for a scheduled June 12 summit with North Korean leader Kim did not get much from Mattis, though he said the issue of the permanent deployment of about 28,5000 US troops in South Korea will not be “on the table”.

-He has steadfastly avoided weighing in on the issue, deferring questions to the State Department and Trump’s national security team.
+Mattis has tried to avoid weighing in on the summit, deferring questions to the State Department and Trump’s national security team.

 “On the Korean peninsula, we hold the line with our allies, supporting our diplomats who lead this effort,” Mattis said.